Learn more about system restore and restore from a system restore point:

 Now, you may already see the System Properties window, follow the steps below.

 Step 1.
-Under the Protection Settings, you will see all the available drives on your PC and the system drive will be highlighted. select it and click Configure.
+Under the Protection Settings, you will see all the available drives on your PC and the system drive will be highlighted.
+Select the system disk (all the items System Restore protects tend to be located on it) and click Configure.

 Step 3.
 Click Apply and OK to exit this window.